-The British Army’s Strike Experimentation Group will this year begin exploring a mixed brigade-size fleet of tracked and wheeled armored vehicles as it continues to pursue a separate approach to a ‘medium-weight’ combined-arms brigade than that adopted by the United States and French armies.
+This year, the British Army’s Strike Experimentation Group will begin exploring a mixed brigade-size fleet of tracked and wheeled armored vehicles as it continues to pursue a different approach to a ‘medium-weight’ combined-arms brigade than that adopted by the United States and French armies.

 The US Army and French Army have ’medium weight‘ combined-arms brigades equipped with families of wheeled armored vehicles that can move rapidly on roads over long distances.
 The British Army currently lacks such formations, a gap the 2015 Strategic Defence and Security Review (SDSR) identified and moved to address.

-The 2015 SDSR required the UK to regenerate its military capability for large-scale warfighting, and part of this included the formation of two ’strike brigades‘, increasing the overall number of army deployable brigades from four to five.
+The 2015 SDSR required the UK to regenerate its military capability for large-scale warfighting.
+Part of this included the formation of two ’strike brigades‘, increasing the overall number of deployable army brigades from four to five.
 These were to be formed, in part, by ‘re-rolling’ one of the existing armored infantry brigades.

 These new brigades are to be organized as follows: